Myosotys Rodriguez Martinez, Ph.D.

-Myosotys Rodriguez is an Assistant Professor in the Department of Immunology and Nano-Medicine at Herbert Wertheim College of Medicine, Florida International University.
-She received her Ph.D. in Cellular and Molecular Biology from the Department of Microbiology and Immunology, Universidad Central del Caribe School of Medicine, Puerto Rico in 2014.
+Myosotys Rodriguez is an Assistant Professor in the Department of Immunology and Nano-Medicine at FIU HWCOM.
 Her doctoral research involved examining the effects of opioid dependence treatment in HIV immunopathology in the peripheral immune system and the central nervous system (CNS).

-Dr. Rodriguez joined FIU in 2015 to pursue postdoctoral training under the mentorship of Dr. Nazira El-Hage.
-As a postdoctoral fellow her training was focused in demonstrating that autophagy is an essential mechanism through which HIV replication is mediated in the CNS.
+Rodriguez joined FIU in 2015 to pursue postdoctoral training under the mentorship of Nazira El-Hage.
+As a postdoctoral fellow, her training was focused on demonstrating that autophagy is an essential mechanism through which HIV replication is mediated in the CNS.
 Specifically, how imbalances in autophagy alter HIV and opiates-induced astroglia metabolic dysfunctions.

 - Investigating whether targeting autophagy lessen the metabolic dysfunctions induced by HIV within the brain in the presence of antiretroviral therapy

 - The use of nanotherapy to attenuate HIV and neuroinflammation

 - Rodriguez M, Lapierre J, Ojha CR, Muthu Karuppan M, Kashanchi F, El-Hage N (2019).
 Morphine counteracts the antiviral effect of antiretroviral drugs and causes upregulation of p62/SQSTM1 and histone modifying enzymes in HIV-infected astrocytes.
 Journal NeuroVirology.
 PMID: 30746609